SOUND FOUNTAIN

 * overhang and

 The data of the manufacturer make it possible to determine the correct position of the arm in case you add an arm to a motor unit.
 Many times one encounters a tonearm which is not built according to the findings and theories devised by various technicians, researchers and mathematicians.
 One famous name in this respect is that of American engineer H. G. Baerwald.
-But even if the data of the arm are not according to the findings, it is possible to find the best position of pivot in relation to spindle and cartridge, and in relation to the groove.
+But even if the data of the arm are not according to the findings, it is possible to find the best position of the pivot in relation to spindle and cartridge, and in relation to the groove.
 No need to worry.
 And no need to study mathematics and trigonometry.

 Much research has been done and many articles have been written about how to minimize the lateral angle to the max.
 I do not want to bother you with equations.
 After all we have to be practical.

 You may decide for yourself if you want the least distortion in the inner grooves (close to the label) were generally the most distortion is generated.
-Or you may align the cartridge in such a way that zero distortion is achieved at distances of 63 mm and 120 mm from the spindle.
-You can draw a protractor yourself.
-Or just print the following drawing in real size.
-Each gray square should measure 5 millimeter.
+Or you may align the cartridge in such a way that zero distortion is achieved at distances of 66 mm and 120.9 mm from the spindle.

-Place the cartridge over the 120 mm line with the needle tip precisely at the crossing.
+Place the cartridge over the 120.9 mm line with the needle tip precisely at the crossing.
 The cartridge's body should be parallel to that line.

-Now lift the cartridge, move it and place it over the 63 mm mark.
+Now lift the cartridge, move it and place it over the 66 mm mark.
 Again the needle tip has to be placed exactly at the point where the lines cross (you need to turn the platter a little by hand).
 Then at that point the cartridge's body should again be parallel to the line when the diamond tip is placed over the spot.

 You have to adjust the arm and cartridge in such a way that at both points the configuration is exact.